richapatel138/WildMileDB/MusREADME.md

 * `midori_invert_aligned_filtered.txt`
   * Full MIDORI database that has been PCR'd, aligned, dereplicated, and filtered but NOT subseted.
 This can be used if you wish to subset with a different list of species.
 * `midori_mussels_subset.txt`
-  * CRABS formated subsetted refrence database file.
+  * CRABS formated subsetted reference database file.
 * `midori_mussels_tax.qza`
   * QIIME formated subsetted refrence database taxonomy file.
 * `midori_mussels_seq.qza`